inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 steps here [https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/)

 Here we assume the project already exists on pypi.
-The next step is to select the project and then select publishing and add a new publisher for github by completing the fields.
+The next step is to select the project on its pypi page and then select publishing and add a new publisher for github by  completing the fields.

 This then allows to use the following github action  in `.github/workflows/build_and_deploy.yaml ` to deploy the project to pypi whenever there is a new tag created and the version number in `pyproject.toml` updated.

 ```
 Name: Build and Deploy

 # workflow is run either manually triggerd, if there is a tag being added to a commit or in
 # caase of a pull request.